-SoncJs is optimized to leverage NOSQL databases but does supported RDMS such as MySQL and SQL Server.
-Our core development team uses MongoDb and we strongly recommend you do the same unless you have a strong requirement to use another DBMS.
+SonicJs is optimized to leverage NOSQL databases but also seamlessly supports RDMS such as MySQL and SQL Server.
+Our core development team uses MongoDb and we strongly recommend you do the same unless you have a requirement to use another DBMS.

-We use IBM's Loopback API project for data access, which is an open source project that generates a REST API based on schema configuration files.
+We use IBM's Loopback ORM project for data access (don't worry - no need to learn this unless you are working deep in the core), which is an open source project that generates a REST API based on schema configuration files.
 Here is a full list of supported databases:

-Content Types allow the admin user to construct custom data type to be used on their site/app.
+Content Types allow the admin user to construct custom data types to be used on their site/app.
 Examples include:

-SonicJs' ability to manage content types is an extremely versatile and flexible solution to many common web application use cases.
+SonicJs' ability to manage content types is an extremely versatile and flexible solution fit for many common web application use cases.
 At a high level, content types can:

-SonicJs' admin tool uses content types even for core CMS objects such as pages and menu.
-This enables these object to be customized out of the box to meet your needs.
+SonicJs' admin tool uses content types even for core CMS objects such as site settings, pages and menus.
+This enables these object to be customized out of the box to meet your requirements.

-Each field has various setting specific to how the UI is rendered along with behavior and validations.
+Each field has various settings specific to how the UI is rendered along with behavior and validations.
 Developers can easily add their own custom field types and reuse them across content types.

 The setting section in the admin interface is, not surprisingly just a content type and can be extended just like any content type.

 Shortcodes are small html-like tags that can be rendered on the server or client side.
 They allow for a great deal of UI/UX flexibility while building out website page.